Giant (Calvin Harris and Rag'n'Bone Man song)

-"Giant" is a song by Scottish DJ and record producer Calvin Harris and English singer-songwriter Rag'n'Bone Man.
-The song was released through Columbia Records on 11 January 2019.
+"Giant" is a song by Scottish DJ and record producer Calvin Harris and English singer Rag'n'Bone Man.
+The song was released through Columbia Records on 11 January 2019, and included on Harris' first compilation album, 96 Months (2024).
 It was written by Rag'n'Bone Man alongside Jamie Hartman and Troy Miller and produced by Harris.

 "Giant" peaked at number two on the UK Singles Chart for five consecutive weeks.
 According to figures released by PPL, the track was the most played song in the UK in 2019.

 The song topped the charts in Belgium and Scotland and reached the top 10 in Austria, Germany, Hungary, Ireland, the Netherlands, Poland, Slovakia, Slovenia and Switzerland; as well as the top 20 in Australia, Denmark, France, Italy, Lebanon, Norway and Romania.

 In 2020, "Giant" was nominated for Song of the Year at the Brit Awards, closely losing out to Lewis Capaldi's "Someone You Loved".
 In the same year the song won the Ivor Novello award for PRS for Music Most Performed Work.

 It was later used in a Lloyds Bank TV advert, which was released in February 2022.